llmware-ai/llmware/README.md

 After cloning the repo, depending upon your IDE enviroment, you may need to take these additional steps:
 1.  **install requirements.txt** - inside the /llmware path - e.g., ```pip3 install -r llmware/requirements.txt```   (If you copy the requirements.txt file into the root of the project folder, then many IDEs will auto install the requirements and/or you can then run the canonical `pip3 install -r requirements.txt`)
 2.  **run examples** - copy the example .py file into the root project path.
 (We have seen several IDEs that will attempt to run interactively from the nested /example path, and then not have access to the /llmware module.
 We will look into fixing this with a small automation script, but for now, the easy fix is to just copy the example you want to run into the root path).
 3.  **install vector db** - to use a vector db, you will need to separately install the python library for that vector db, e.g., `pip3 install pymilvus`, or `pip3 install chromadb`.
+4. Note:  we have seen recently issues with Pytorch==2.3 on some platforms - if you run into any issues, we have seen that uninstalling Pytorch and downleveling to Pytorch==2.1 usually solves the problem.

 <details>